Last Updated on July 25, 2022 by Rei Garnet

-Cats would absolutely attack a rabbit if they get the chance to.
-The reason for this is because cats are predators, they naturally want to hunt and kill weaker animals like rabbits.
+Cats would absolutely attack a rabbit if they got the chance to.
+The reason for this is that cats are predators.
+They naturally want to hunt and kill weaker animals like rabbits.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why cats attack rabbits:

 It’s certainly possible for rabbits and cats to get along.
 Just look at this video of the two playing together:

 The best chance for your rabbits and cats to get along is to get them at the same time as babies so they will grow up together.